Borknab/cs4245-project/docs/index.md

-## Evaluating the CNN model on Italy: Quantitative results
+### Evaluating the CNN model on Italy: Quantitative results

 <p align="justify">
 After having trained the CNN model, it was directly employed to predict soybean yields in Italy.
-Overall, when evaluating the model's performance on the Italian satellite data, it became evident that the model performed significantly worse compared to the default US test set, as shown in Table 4.
+Overall, when evaluating the model's accuracy, it became evident that the model made significantly worse predictions for Italy compared to the unchanged US test set, as shown in Table 4.
 The Root Mean Squared Error and the Mean Absolute Error, which are calculated using the actual and predicted yields (both measured in bushels per acre), were notably higher for the Italian data across the years.
 Nevertheless, there were some Italian provinces where the model still achieved satisfactory predictions, as indicated by the minimum absolute difference per year.
 On the other hand, the model also exhibited large errors for certain provinces, as demonstrated by the maximum absolute difference per year, reaching a sizable difference of 66.13747 bushels per acre in 2012.
 </p>

 <p align="justify">
 Figure 3 presents a visualization illustrating the changes in errors over time by depicting the disparities between predicted and actual soybean yields.
 Adjacent to the figure, a colorbar indicates the assigned colors for errors below or above 5, 10, or 15 bushels per acre.
-The analysis reveals that numerous provinces exhibit under-predicted crop yields.
+The analysis reveals that numerous provinces exhibit underpredicted crop yields.
 Conversely, certain provinces, like Pavia, consistently achieve more accurate predictions, potentially due to the similarity between their satellite images and the training data used for the US.
 Overall, the model's predictions are too far off most of the time, rendering the model unreliable for accurate yield predictions in Italy.
 These findings suggest that the model may face challenges in generalizing to other countries as well.
 </p>

 <table align="center" style="display: revert-layer; width: 93%;">